allo-protocol/allo-v2/contracts/strategies/_poc/micro-grants/README.md

 - `increaseMaxRequestedAmount`: Allows the pool manager to increase the max requested amount.
 - `setApprovalThreshold`: Allows the pool manager to set the approval threshold.
 - `updatePoolTimestamps`: Allows the pool manager to update allocation start and end timestamps.
+- `withdraw`: Allows the pool manager to withdraw tokens from the pool.

+Function specific to `MicroGrantsStrategy.sol`:

 - `batchSetAllocator`: Allows the pool manager to batch set allocator addresses.
 - `setAllocator`: Allows the pool manager to set an allocator address.
-- `withdraw`: Allows the pool manager to withdraw tokens from the pool.

 ### Internal Functions

 - `_checkOnlyActiveAllocation`: Internal function to check if the allocation is active.
 - `_updatePoolTimestamps`: Internal function to update allocation start and end timestamps.
 - `_isPoolTimestampValid`: Internal function to check if timestamps are valid.
-- `_setAllocator`: Internal function to set an allocator.
 - `_increaseMaxRequestedAmount`: Internal function to increase the max requested amount.
 - `_setApprovalThreshold`: Internal function to set the approval threshold.
 - `_isPoolActive`: Internal view function to check if the pool is active.